forcedotcom/cli/releasenotes/sf/README.md

     * `env resume sandbox`
     * `env delete sandbox`

-    The two `create` commands display running information about the background processes, such as sending requests, deploying org settings, and so on.
+    Use the `create` commands to create scratch orgs and sandboxes.
+While executing, they display running information about the background processes, such as sending requests, deploying org settings, and so on.
 Pretty cool knowing what's going on behind the scenes, no?
-Use the `resume` command if the original `create` command times out, or you specified the `–async flag` to run the create asynchronously.
+Use the `resume` command if the original `create` command times out, or you specified the `–async flag` to run it asynchronously.
 Use the `delete` commands to, yep, you guessed it, delete a scratch org or sandbox!
 Let's run through a few scratch org examples to see the new commands in action.

     Create a scratch org from a definition file, set it as your default environment, give it an alias, and use the Dev Hub with alias `DevHub`: